isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

     [INF] File "kea-dhcp6-server@2022-11-30.yang" was installed.
     [INF] No datastore changes to apply.

-It is possible to confirm whether the modules are imported correctly.
-The list of currently installed YANG modules should be similar to this:
+To confirm whether the modules have been imported correctly, check the list of currently installed YANG modules.
+It should be similar to this:

 .. code-block:: console